dy1z/docs/content/docs/configuration/build-paths.md

 ```

 <div class="bg-gray-100 border-l-4 border-gradient-b-orange-dark p-4 mb-4 text-md" role="alert">
-  <div class="text-gray-600">If the file does not exist, rendering will fail and the script will exit.</div>
+  <div class="text-gray-600">If the file does not exist, build will fail and the script will exit.</div>
 </div>

 <div class="bg-gray-100 border-l-4 border-gradient-b-ocean-light p-4 mb-4 text-md" role="alert">